jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 alternative economies of the late twentieth century all posed very similar alternatives - that of massive state control.
-Marxist governments imposed this for theoretical reasons; other regimes, be they fascist, military juntas or other states imposted state control out of convenience, all the better to confiscate the goods necessary to pay off supporters and members of favored classes.
+Marxist governments imposed this for theoretical reasons; other regimes, be they fascist, military juntas or othertherwise, imposted state control out of convenience, all the better to confiscate the goods necessary to pay off supporters and members of favored classes.
 Since all forms relied on excessive state control, all suffered the same general problems.
-State control caused such economies to develope inefficiencies that made them unable to compete with capitalistic alternatives.
 Whatever one may think the root cause of collaps of these governments was, the fact that economic inefficiencies and an inability to compete on the world states was a crucial contributor.

-The nature of these inefficiencies is debateable.
 The textbook explanation is that state-controlled economies lacked the pricing mechanisms that served to send signals throughout the economy that kept demand and supply balanced.
-While that may be true, it is possible that even more damage was caused because by placing all control in the economy in the hands of government.
-By doing so, it made the government itself the prime target for the sociopathically greedy and the grifter.
+While that may be true, it is possible that even more damage was caused by placing all control in the economy in the hands of the state.
+By doing so, it made the government itself, rather than individual enterprises, the prime target for the sociopathically greedy and the grifter.
 As a result, these economies were not only inefficient, but frequently run through with corruption to the highest levels.
-In any event, alternatives to capatalist economies are generally framed in terms of _different_ capitalist models.
+In any event, current alternatives to capatalist economies are generally framed in terms of _different_ capitalist models.
 One may think of the United States, China and the Nordic countries as all having different economic systems, but remarkably all of them are identifiably capitalistic.
 Indeed, alternatives proposed by critics of capitalism usually consist of heavily redistributive tax levies to transfer wealth from the wealthy to the poor - all the while, keeping the entire basic capitalist structure otherwise intact.

 The primary problem is a lack of a practical, appealing alternative that can work on an international scale.
 There are in fact,